 Loeterman’s work appeared on the first 18 seasons of the PBS series Frontline.
 He produced programs for PBS/American Experience, including Golden Gate Bridge, Public Enemy #1 and Rescue at Sea.
 He has received national Emmy Awards for directing and investigative journalism, Amnesty International's Media Spotlight Award, and two duPont-Columbia Journalism Awards.
 He was a Peabody Award finalist.

 Neal Gabler (Adviser) is the definitive biographer and author of Winchell: Gossip, Power, and the Culture of Celebrity (1994).
-Gabler’s other books include An Empire of Their Own: How the Jews Invented Hollywood, Life the Movie: How Entertainment Conquered Reality and Walt Disney: The Triumph of the American Imagination.
+Gabler’s other books include An Empire of Their Own: How the Jews Invented Hollywood, Life the Movie: How Entertainment Conquered Reality, and Walt Disney: The Triumph of the American Imagination.
 His forthcoming biography of Ted Kennedy is due out this fall.
 Gabler also teaches at the Stonybrook Southampton MFA program in Creative Writing and Literature.

 Stanley Tucci (Walter Winchell) is an actor, writer, director, and producer.
 He has directed five films and appeared in more than 70 films and a dozen plays on and off Broadway.
 He has been nominated for an Academy Award, a Tony, and a spoken word Grammy and is the winner of two Golden Globes and three Emmys.
 He received his first Emmy for his portrayal of Walter Winchell in the 1998 HBO biopic Winchell.
 His upcoming credits include the films Supernova, The King’s Man, and The Witches.